Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Children, Families and Skills Scrutiny Committee met to discuss the progress of the Child and Youth Justice Service, review the Education Strategy and attainment data, and consider the committee's work programme.
-Key decisions included supporting the Child and Youth Justice Service's priorities for 2025-2026 and agreeing for the Education Strategy to be presented to Cabinet for ratification.
+The Children, Families and Skills Scrutiny Committee met to review the progress of the Child and Youth Justice Service, discuss the Education Strategy and attainment data, and consider the committee's work programme.
+Key decisions included supporting the Child and Youth Justice Service's priorities for 2025-2026 and noting updates on the SEND Improvement Programme.

 Child and Youth Justice Service

 Georgine Lee, Head of Service for Fostering, Adoption and Adolescent Services, presented an overview of the Child and Youth Justice Service (CYJS).
-The service is a multi-agency partnership jointly funded by Lancashire County Council, Lancashire Constabulary, health commissioners, and Lancashire Probation Service, with additional grant funding from the Youth Justice Board.
-The CYJS works with approximately 500 children annually, providing prevention, diversion, and statutory interventions.
+The service is a multi-agency partnership, jointly funded by Lancashire County Council, the police, health, and probation services, with additional grant funding from the Youth Justice Board.
+It employs approximately 90 staff and works with around 500 children annually, covering prevention, diversion, and statutory interventions.

 Education Strategy, Annual Report and Attainment Data

-Abi Hardy, Head of Education Improvement, presented the attainment data for Lancashire schools, the annual report on the Education Improvement Service, and the draft Education Strategy, The Lancashire Way.
+Abi Hardy, Head of Education Improvement, presented the attainment data for Lancashire schools in summer 2025, the annual report of the Education Improvement Service, and the draft Education Strategy, The Lancashire Way.

-The committee was asked to note the updates and make recommendations for the Education Strategy to be presented at Cabinet in March 2026 for ratification.
-Several data requests were made, including district-level attainment data for early years and a comparison of attainment between maintained schools and academies.
+The committee was asked to note these updates and make recommendations for the Education Strategy to be presented at Cabinet in March 2026 for ratification.

 Children, Families and Skills Work Programme 2025/26